 The justice system handles minors differently than adults.
 Your case will be heard in juvenile delinquency court, and the penalties will not be as harsh as those handed down in standard court.

 The majority of juvenile delinquency proceedings begin with the filing of a delinquency petition.

 This petition will lead to an adjudicatory hearing if you don’t admit to your charges.
 From there the court will decide if you committed the crime or not.
 If the court concludes you did not commit the drug crime, then you’ll be adjudicated as a delinquent.
 They will then have a disposition hearing to determine your penalties.

 There’s no guarantee of what your penalties will be.
-Juvenile court doesn’t follow the same statutory guidelines as traditional court.
+The juvenile court doesn’t follow the same statutory guidelines as a traditional court.
 You could face any combination of the following consequences for a drug crime: